tonimercadante/hisashiburi/README.md

-Hisashiburi is a project of a website to show everytime a character appears on screen.
+Hisashiburi is a website to show everytime an character appears on screen.

 ### Technologies